Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/accuracy.md

 |SSGCID4|2.0854|2.047|
 |SSGCID5|4.9636|4.6443|

-As we might expect due to their access to the resources of thousands of users' computers, the SSGCID models outperform our SWISS-MODEL models.
-Yet a typical threshold for whether a predicted structure is accurate is if its RMSD compared to a validated structure is smaller than 2.0 angstroms, and the SSGCID models are not quite this accurate, even with access to hundreds of contributors' machines.
+As we might expect due to having access to thousands of users' computers, the SSGCID models outperform our SWISS-MODEL models.
+Yet a typical threshold for whether a predicted structure is accurate is if its RMSD compared to a validated structure is smaller than 2.0 angstroms, a test that the models in the above table do not pass.

-The inability of the SSGCID models to attain a very accurate predicted structure may make it seem that protein structure prediction is a lost cause.
+The inability of even powerful models to obtain an accurate predicted structure may make it seem that protein structure prediction is a lost cause.
 Perhaps biochemists should head back to expensive experimental validations and ignore the musings of computational scientists.
 In the conclusion to part 1, we will find hope.

 [Next lesson](conclusion_part_1){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}